MapsPeople/docs/src/map/displaying-objects/location-data-sources-ios.md

 ---
-title: Creating Your own Location Sources
+title: Location Data Sources for iOS
 eleventyNavigation:
+  parent: map-displaying-objects
+  key: map-displaying-objects-location-sources-ios
-  key: Creating Your own Location Sources
+  title: Location Data Sources for iOS
-  parent: ios-v3-guides-locations
-  order: 330
+  order: 40
 ---

 In this tutorial we will show how you can build a custom Location Source, representing locations of people.
 The people locations will be served from a mocked list in the source and displayed on a map in a view controller.